New Director Elected, Incumbent Director Re-Elected at Alabama Farm Credit Annual Stockholder’s Meeting

 This year, two directors received election from their fellow stockholders.
 The election of the nominating committee and alternates also occurred.

-Liz Rhodes, a full-time row-crop farmer from Mount Hope, Alabama in Lawrence County, was elected to her first term as a director.
+Liz Spruell, a full-time row-crop farmer from Mount Hope, Alabama in Lawrence County, was elected to her first term as a director.

 Congratulations, Danny Baugh!